 CAE or Computer-Aided Engineering is a term used to describe the procedure of the entire product engineering process, from design and virtual testing with sophisticated analytical algorithms to the planning of manufacturing.
 Computer-aided engineering is standard in almost any industry that uses some sort of design software to develop products.
-CAE is the next step in not only designing a product, but also supporting the engineering process, as it allows to perform tests and simulations of the product’s physical properties without needing a physical prototype.
-In the context of CAE, the most commonly used simulation analysis types include Finite Element Analysis, Computational Fluid Dynamics, Thermal Analysis, Multibody Dynamics and Optimizations.
+CAE is the next step in not only designing a product but also supporting the engineering process, as it allows to perform tests and simulations of the product’s physical properties without needing a physical prototype.
+In the context of CAE, the most commonly used simulation analysis types include Finite Element Analysis, Computational Fluid Dynamics, Thermal Analysis, Multibody Dynamics, and Optimizations.

-Simulating with CAE methods will only take a few hours at most, in comparison to days or probably weeks that building a physical prototype would require.
-Everyone familiar with the product development process knows that it is inevitable to build a physical prototype before starting with the serial production of a product, but simulation can help to reduce the amount of those prototypes.
-When planning to integrate simulation techniques into the product development process, it is important to know about the environment (forces, temperatures, etc.) that the product is going to be exposed to.
+Simulating with CAE methods takes only a few hours at most, in comparison to days or probably weeks that building a physical prototype would require.
+Since it is inevitable to build a physical prototype of a product before beginning the serial production, simulation can help reduce the amount of those prototypes.
+When planning to integrate simulation techniques into the product development process, it is important to know about the environment (forces, temperatures, etc.) that the product will be exposed to.
 Knowing these conditions is crucial to properly set up a simulation.
 The predictive value of any simulation can only be the precision of the boundary conditions made.
-Up until now, besides predicting the environmental factors and conditions, engineering simulation was a complex and difficult endeavor by itself, mostly reserved for experienced engineers and simulation experts.
-Modern CAE simulation tools, such as SimScale, try to break down these barriers, allowing even inexperienced users without deep knowledge of the physical processes and special solver characteristics to produce insightful simulation results.
+Up until now, besides predicting the environmental factors, engineering simulation was a complex endeavor by itself, mostly reserved for experienced engineers and simulation experts.
+Modern CAE simulation tools, such as SimScale, try to break these barriers, allowing inexperienced users without deep knowledge of the physical processes and solver characteristics to produce insightful simulation results.